 Our research features in a number of high-profile peer-reviewed journals including: Economic Geography; Cambridge Journal of Regions, Economy and Society; Annals of Regional Science; Journal of Economic Issues; Journal of Development Studies; Journal of Comparative Economics; Public Choice; African Affairs.
 We have a pluralist approach to research, therefore our presence also covers first class outlets in related economic fields, such as: Journal of Business Venturing, Socio-Economic Planning Sciences, and Social Research Indicators.
 We have also contributed to many book series published by Routledge, Springer and Emerald Publishing.

 Our externally funded research includes other projects funded by the UK Research Councils (ESRC, EPSRC), ADR UK (Administrative Data Research UK) and the German Academic Exchange Service (DAAD).

 We have provided consultancy jointly or in person for: World Bank, UNDP, European Commission, SISERA (Canadian development agency), Friedrich Ebert Stiftung (Germany), Department of Labour in South Africa and others.

-- Dr Annie Tubadji (Cluster Leader) - cultural economics, subjective wellbeing, inequality, regional economics, migration, robots & AI
+- Dr Annie Tubadji (Cluster Leader) - cultural economics, subjective wellbeing, inequality, regional economics, migration, robots and AI

 - Dr David Allen – economic growth, convergence, economics of education

 - Dr Sebastian Berger - institutional economics, social economics, ecological economics, business ethics, history of economic thought, political economy

 - Dr Peter Bradley - values, social construct, innovation